ta223dh/java-todo-rest-api/README.md

 It runs the spring application directly on the local machine, and a MySQL database in docker.

-After running the application, it is available locally on http://localhost:8080, see the specific endpoints in section [API overview](#api-overview).
+Start the application by following the [Developer Setup](#developer-setup) to access it locally at http://localhost:8080.
+See the [API overview](#api-overview). section for available endpoints.

 ### Layered architecture